jc3213/d2mods/README.md

     - `Inferno` synergy increased from 13% to **16%**
     - `Blaze` synergy from `Warmth` increased from 4% to **6%**
         - Removed synergy from `Fire Wall`
+    - `Hydra` removed cast delay, and limited up to 6 hydras
 - Necromancer
     - `Bone Spear` damage synergy increased from 7% to **8%**
     - `Bone Spirit` damage synergy increased from 6% to **8%**